Informed Consent for the Orthodontic Patient

 Non-Ideal Results

 Due to the wide variation in the size and shape of the teeth, missing teeth, etc., achievement of an ideal result (for example, complete closure of a space) may not be possible.
-Restorative dental treatment, such as esthetic bonding, crowns or bridges or periodontal therapy, may be indicated.
-You are encouraged to ask your orthodontist and family dentist about adjunctive care.
+Restorative dental treatment such as esthetic bonding, crowns or bridges, or periodontal therapy, may be indicated.

 Third Molars